ricmclaughlin/ricmclaughlin.github.com/_posts/2022-12-16-aws-redshift.md

 A better way is probably to snapshot the cluster, load it on a new resized cluster, and then switch the connection endpoint to the resized cluster when the resize is complete

 ### Cluster Termination
 Shutting the cluster down snap shots the cluster for use at a later time but delete all automated snapshots.

 Deleting a cluster does not create a final snapshot and deletes all the automated snapshots.

 ### Redshift Backups
 Redshift includes free automatic storage for snapshots with a 35 day retention period and backups up the amount of storage in the cluster.

 Snapshots are point-in-time backups.
 Redshift nodes are continuously backed up to S3.

 Automatic snap shotting happens every 8 hours, every 5 GB or on a schedule with configurable retention period (default of 1 days); these can not be manually deleted but are automatically deleted after the retention period is up.
 Manual snapshots are retained until you delete them.
-The automatic snapshot copy feature copies snapshots from one region to another manually or automatically BUT does incur data transfer costs.
-To transfer encrypted snapshots cross region, a snapshot copy grant must be preformed so that redshift access the KMS key.
+The _Redshift Automated Backups_ feature copies snapshots from one region to another manually or automatically BUT does incur data transfer costs.
+To transfer encrypted snapshots cross region, a snapshot copy grant must be preformed so that Redshift access the KMS key.

 Restoring data from a snapshot by launching a new cluster and importing the data from the snapshot.
 The snapshot contains the number of nodes, type of nodes, the cluster configuration and the data included in the nodes.

 ## Costing
 Price = Compute Node Hours + backup costs + data transfer (within the VPC)

 Notice that the leader node is not a cost!